phbits/WebsiteFailedLogins/README.md

 ### Logparser ###

-WebsiteFailedLogins only needs access to `Logparser.exe` and `Logparser.dll`.
+WebsiteFailedLogins only needs access to a folder containing `Logparser.exe` and `Logparser.dll`.
 A full installation is unnecessary but will still work.

 Place these two files in an accessible folder and update the configuration file with this folder path.
+The user running this module must have sufficient permission to launch Logparser.exe.

 Download URL: https://www.microsoft.com/en-us/download/details.aspx?id=24659